Jill Williams

 Rico Jedrzejczyk (pronounced “Yen-Jay-Chik”)

 Rico was called to the Bar in 2012 and has a broad commercial and taxation practice.
-He is listed in Best Lawyers 2026 for Information Technology Law and Defamation and Media Law.
-He also appears in the Doyle’s Guide 2024 to the legal profession as leading junior counsel for Technology, Communications and Media matters.
+He is listed in Best Lawyers 2027 for Information Technology Law and Defamation and Media Law.
+He is recognised in Doyle’s Guide 2025 to the legal profession as Recommended Technology, Media & Telecommunications junior counsel.

 Rico’s recent experience includes: